a-hassanzadeh-h/Website/README.md

 ```
 1. open a browser and go to Node.js website https://node.org
-2. Dowload the latest version.
+2. Download the latest version.
 3. run node-v.xx.xx.x-x64.msi and follow the installation steps
 4. open command line an enter npm -v output: x.xx.x showing version.
 ```

 #### Angular CLI

-Installing Angular requres node.js so if you havent installed Node.js then go to the previuse step and install Node.js.
+Installing Angular requires node.js so if you haven't installed Node.js then go to the previous step and install Node.js.

 ```